 - Institution Support

 - Campus Culture

 Delta Chi takes great pride in our expansion process and is proud to say that our expansion program is one of the best in the interfraternal world.
 In fact, more than half of our chapters were established within the last 25 years.
 We credit our success to five key factors:

 - Founding Father Program: It is expected that Founding Fathers will have a unique experience compared to their peers that join more established chapters.
 They are given the opportunity and responsibility to create and develop a new organization – which is no easy task.
-Therefore, Delta Chi has developed a Founding Father Program that is specifically designed to address the needs of our colony and speak to the experiences of these new members.
+Therefore, Delta Chi has developed a Founding Father Program that is specifically designed to address the needs of our provisional chapter and speak to the experiences of these new members.
 This program adds an extra level of development and helps them explore the key ingredients to developing a successful chapter.

-Our Colony Standards are:
+Our Chartering Standards are: